 Any oil you choose to use in this recipe IS the star ingredient, you WILL be tasting it in the finished product.
 So here are my recommendations:

-- Grapeseed oil – great for neutral flavour
+- Macadamia nut oil – great for neutral flavour and heart healthy fats!

 - Olive oil – full of health benefits, nutty flavour (can give mayo a green tinge)